-Make Your Own Tap Handles: Projects
+Make Your Own Tap Handles from railing spindles

 Every few issues we get a request for something easy enough to build on a Saturday afternoon.
 Tap handles are just such a project and I built one in less time than it took for the University of Michigan football team to defeat my hometown Michigan State Spartans.